KyberNetwork/developer-portal/docs/reserves-rebates.md

 ---
 id: Reserves-Rebates
-title: Guide to Reserve Rebates
+title: Reserve Rebates
 ---
 [//]: # (tagline)

 ## What are reserve rebates?

-A network fee may be charged for a Kyber trade, depending on the reserve type.
+A network fee may be charged for a Kyber trade (dependent on reserve type).
 The network fee percentage is determined on the KyberDAO, and may change over time.

 The KyberDAO also gets to determine what happens to the network fee.
 It is split 3 ways:
 1. Burning of KNC